uhop/node-re2/README.md

 The most noteworthy missing features are backreferences and lookahead assertions.
 If your application uses these features, you should continue to use `RegExp`.
 But since these features are fundamentally vulnerable to ReDoS, you should strongly consider replacing them.

+In addition to these missing features, `RE2` also behaves somewhat differently from the built-in regular expression engine in corner cases.

 ### Backreferences